JeffersonLab/mc-single-arm/README.md

 * Remember to keep the Dp/p,theta,phi and ztgt reconstruction cut larger than thrown.
 * The target length just need to set flag if aerogel will be in the detector stack
 * Up to the experiment to decide if the 1st Cerenkov detector will be needed for the experiemnt
 * If 1st Cerenkov not used then can replace with vacuum pipe.
 Option of helium bag is availble. this was for study.
+* The multifoil optics targets can be implementented by entering the target length as -2 for the optics2 target (two foils) and -3 for optics1 target (three foils).

 Ntuple variables in SHMS hut ntuple ntuple id = 1411
 ---------------------